quantumlib/Cirq/docs/tutorials/google/calibration_faq.md

 ![Illustration of `merge_subsets` option.](merge_subsets.png)

+Note that in this image the qubit lines run from top to bottom instead of left to right (the usual in Cirq).

 ## What is the difference between moment-oriented and operations-oriented calibrations?

 There are two kinds of calibrations available in `cirq_google.calibrations` module: